ericmoritz/blog/content/hydra-lite.md

 ## Resource

-Lets start with what a resource is in hypermedia.
+Let us start with what a resource is in hypermedia.
 A resource is simply an object with keys and values:

 ```js